MadPanCake/docusaurus/docs/unlimited-adventures/faq.md

 :::

 #### What Minecraft version is the setup using?
-> The setup is running natively on Paper 1.20.2
+> The setup is running natively on Paper 1.20.2\
 > You can join on 1.20.2 and 1.20.3

 #### Trees look weird!
-> Our tree leaves have a custom, bushy texture, that makes the foliage beautiful.
+> Our tree leaves have a custom, bushy texture, that makes the foliage beautiful.\
 > Due to a Minecraft limitation, it glitches on "Fast Graphics".
+Just change this setting to "Fancy" or "Fabulous".\
-> *This feature can be easily removed from the resource pack*
+*(This feature can be easily removed from the resource pack)*

 #### Does this setup require additional configuration?
-> Unlimited Adventures is made to run out-of-the-box, which means, you don't have to configure it, to use it!
+> Unlimited Adventures is **made to run out-of-the-box**, which means, you don't have to configure it, to use it!\
 > Just start the server and it's ready for the play!

 #### Are there any premium dependencies required?
 > Not at all!
 You don't have to purchase any plugin.
 Unlimited Adventures works out of the box, with no premium dependencies.

 #### Does Unlimited Adventures work with Oraxen or Items Adder?
-> Oraxen and Items Adder are not required for the setup to work, but if you want, you can easily merge our resource pack with Oraxen or Items Adder.
+> Oraxen and Items Adder are **not required** for the setup to work.\
-> This process is well-explained in a short video in our Tutorials Section!
+> If you want, you can easily [merge our resource pack](/docs/unlimited-adventures/oraxen) with Oraxen or Items Adder.

 ## :wrench: Technical